 What Does "Organic" Mean?

 Organic agriculture is a production method that emphasizes the use of renewable resources and the conservation of soil and water to enhance environmental quality.
 Organic food products are produced using:

 Agricultural management practices that promote healthy eco-systems and prohibit the use of genetically engineered seeds or crops, sewage sludge, long-lasting pesticides, herbicides or fungicides.

-Livestock management practices that promote healthy, humanely treated animals by providing organically-grown feed, fresh air and outdoor access while using no antibiotics or added growth hormones.
+Livestock management practices that promote healthy animals by providing organically-grown feed, fresh air and outdoor access while using no antibiotics or added growth hormones.

 Food processing practices that protect the integrity of the organic product and disallow irradiation, genetically modified ingredients (GMOs) or synthetic preservatives.

 (Courtesy of our friends at The Organic Trade Association)